JingMog/THOR/README.md

 ## :fire: News:

 - 🎉🎉🎉 Our paper has been selected for the [🤗 Hugging Face Daily Papers](https://huggingface.co/papers/2509.13761)!
 Thanks to the community for the recognition and support 🚀
+- 🎉🎉🎉Congratulations!
+Our paper has been accepted by ICLR 2026.

 TODO:

 - [x] Update arXiv preprint.
 - [ ] Update inference code.
 - [ ] Update training code.